turanszkij/WickedEngine/Documentation/ScriptingAPI-Documentation.md

 - Component_GetEmitter(Entity entity) : EmitterComponent? result  -- query the emitter component of the entity (if exists)
 - Component_GetLight(Entity entity) : LightComponent? result  -- query the light component of the entity (if exists)
 - Component_GetObject(Entity entity) : ObjectComponent? result  -- query the object component of the entity (if exists)
+- Component_GetInverseKinematics(Entity entity) : InverseKinematicsComponent? result  -- query the IK component of the entity (if exists)

 - Component_GetNameArray() : NameComponent[] result  -- returns the array of all components of this type
 - Component_GetLayerArray() : LayerComponent[] result  -- returns the array of all components of this type